-To raise the hood, locate the latch release lever in the hood notch at the front of the tractor.
-Lift and hold the latch release lever while lifting the hood at the hood notch.
-See Figure 34.
+To raise the hood, locate the hood latch below the hood notch at the front of the tractor.
+Pull the hood latch upward to release the front of the hood.
+See Figure 32.

-• Fully raise the hood so that the hood prop cylinders hold the hood in the raised position.
+• Fully raise the hood so that the hood spring cylinders hold the hood in the raised position.